mintoolkit/mint/README.md

 - `--engine-token` - Build engine specific API token (for `depot`).
 - `--engine-namespace` - Build engine specific namespace (for `depot`).
 - `--runtime-load` - Container runtime where to load the created image: `none`, `docker`, `podman`.
+- `--base` - `simple` build engine: base image to use (from selected runtime, docker by default, or pulled if not available)
+- `--base-tar` - `simple` build engine: base image from a local tar file
+- `--base-with-certs` - `simple` build engine: boolean flat to use the static-debian12 distroless base image - contains only certs and timezone info
+- `--exe-path` - `simple` build engine: local (linux) executable file that will be used as the entrypoint for the new image (added to the selected base image or scratch image if no base image is provided)

 Examples: